Frequently asked questions (FAQ)

 Supervisor’s cover letter

 There are no rules in place for the content and form of the supervisor’s cover letter.
 A cover letter is essentially a supervisor’s recommendation, which consists of the following components: where and what is recommended (incl. contest category), supervisor's opinion of the thesis, and why should the thesis qualify to the final round of the contest, etc. The cover letter should be no longer than one A4 and should be signed by the supervisor.

 What happens if my thesis defence falls on the same day as the contest?

-Generally, the IT-faculty institutes have taken into account the dates of the contest when determining the dates of academic defences.
-However, if the dates coincide, please contact the institute and find out if there is an opportunity to change the date you are supposed to defend your thesis.
+Generally, the program managers have taken into account the date of the contest when determining the dates of academic defences.
+However, if the dates coincide, please contact the assistant to the program manager or program manager and find out if there is an opportunity to change the date you are supposed to defend your thesis.
 NB!
 Making a presentation at the contest could be considered as a "rehearsal" for the academic defence of your thesis.

 Unfortunately no. You are welcome to take part in the competition as an audience member.